Alberta Born

 No astral blast to make stargazers shout—

-Mere slow eclipse unto a cosmic grave.
+A sheer eclipse into a cosmic grave.

-The skies of night are now a darker place
+The skies of night are now a darker place,

 Sweet lumens lost unto cold matter dark

-Blank emptiness from whence they did embark.
+A blackened veil from whence they once did spark.

-Of universal Love, no finer light
+Of universal Love—no finer ray of light

-Did fall upon the earth from heaven above;
+Did fall upon the earth from heaven above—

 To those who viewed, no stellar heart as bright,